 How does that get thrown in?

-And it seems almost bibli.
+And it seems almost biblical.

 By the way, Katie, your audience doesn't want to hear references to the Bible.

-But somebody uh should have gotten it off of there.
+Don't know who put that on the prompter, but somebody should have gotten it off of there.

 We have a name storm three weeks before the season is even supposed to start.

-Tropical storm Andrea, it's three weeks ahead of the hurricane season.
+It's three weeks ahead of the hurricane season.

 She's called Andrea, arriving a full three weeks before the official start of hurricane season.